TechCongress/techcongress-fellows-dashboard/README.md

 # TechCongress Fellows Dashboard — Google Sheets Version

-A Streamlit-based dashboard for managing and monitoring TechCongress fellow placements and alumni, connected to **Google Sheets** as the backend database.
+A Streamlit-based dashboard for managing and monitoring TechCongress fellow placements, alumni, and events — connected to **Google Sheets** as the backend database.

-> **Purpose:** This folder exists to compare building the same dashboard on Google Sheets
-> vs. Airtable (see `techcongress-dashboards/`).
-The UI and business logic are identical;
-> only the data layer (`helpers.py`) differs.

 ---